AlexanderHerlan/syncpy/README.md

 Sync.py now compiles your .scss (SASS) files to .css, as well as CoffeeScript files to javascript, all before uploading!

 **NEW (11/29/2012):**
 Added "live_url" setting to settings file.
 SyncPy will now open a web browser for the current project that its syncing.
-A chrome plugin is being refined to provide live-reload like instant-reloading
+A chrome plugin is being refined to provide live-reload like instant-reloading.
+To install the chrome plug in, just drag and drop the pysync-chrome.crx file in this repository into the chrome://chrome/extensions/ page in the chrome browser.

 System Requirements / Dependencies
 ------------